beyondopen/verfassungsschutzberichte.de/README.md

 ## Search

 Using Postgres' full-text search features via [sqlalchemy-searchable](https://github.com/kvesteri/sqlalchemy-searchable).
-Some shortcomings, though.
-Right now, it's not possible to use trigram similarity.
-And wildcard queries are the default and can only be deactivated via quotes, i.e., "query".
-Also the results are not shown on the PDFs
+Right now, there are some shortcomings.
+It's not possible to use trigram similarity.
+And wildcard queries are the default and can only be deactivated by using quotes, i.e., "query".
+Also the matching tokens are not displayed on the page/image.
+Further work is required to improve the search.

 ## License